blUeBUg200/soc-operations/README.md

 <img width="1085" alt="Iteration Model" src="https://user-images.githubusercontent.com/86832373/175778782-0021521f-9224-4a80-b75f-77cce7f68b1d.png">

-- Repeat Q : Operates when your emulation excercise output shows proven detection gaps which need to be fixed.
+- Repeat Q : Operates when your emulation exercise output shows proven detection gaps which need to be fixed.
 - Repeat W : Operates when you business mission changes, priority changes and the environment expands.

 SFM model was designed based on my understanding of SOC and the requirements it should full-fill to combat cyber threats.
 Feel free to reach me through email (kaviarasan1195@gmail.com) for queries and feedback.